-Other than the consideration of formal disciplinary actions by the Appointed Board, the majority of TBPG's enforcement efforts are performed by just two full time equivalent positions (FTEs).
-In addition, select TBPG Appointed Board Members participate in the review of complaint investigations.
+Other than the consideration of formal disciplinary actions by the Appointed Board, the majority of TBPG's enforcement efforts have been streamlined to be performed by just one full time equivalent position (FTE).
+In addition, TBPG Appointed Board Members may participate by providing technical expertise in the review of complaint investigations.
 The Assistant Attorney General appointed to TBPG and the Executive Director also provide legal and administrative oversight to TBPG's enforcement processes.
 Overall, the resources applied to TBPG's enforcement efforts are lean and efficient and yield the expected results, as demonstrated by the agency's performance measures.